 5. Shred.
 Shred the chicken, and add it back to the soup.

 6. Cook the pasta and finish.
 Stir in the ditalini pasta and let it cook until it’s al dente.
 Sprinkle with parsley and squeeze in fresh lemon or lime juice.
-Season to taste and serve hot!
+Season to taste and serve hot on its own or alongside crusty bread, crackers, or a side salad.

 Variations